2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ✅ New DataSource `AdamFiles`
     1. ⏳ Publish `SharePoint` DataSource (Premium/Patrons only)
     1. ⏳ New data sources like: ADAM (Files, Folders), Navigation, etc. - ca. 2d
-1. Create Wysiwyg Rich Mode
-    1. ⏳ Create `CmsService.Show()` to auto apply certain aspects
-    1. ✅ Create best practices CSS styling for `wysiwyg` content
 1. ✅ Compress Timeline: Feature to compress the existing history
 1. ⏳ Entity Serialization Improvements
 1. ⏳ Data Bundles

-Minor: Tutorial App Enhancements

-1. Custom DataSources
+## Priority May / Towel Day 2023

-    1. ✅ Create new demos
+1. ✅ Create Wysiwyg Rich Mode
-    1. ⏳ Create Testing-framework to make it testable despite dependency injection
+    1. ✅ Create `Content.ToHtml()` to auto apply certain aspects
-    1. ✅ Update docs
-    1. ~~Create migration instructions ?~~
+    1. ✅ Create best practices CSS styling for `wysiwyg` content

+## Currently being developed / WIP

+1. Slim down Oqtane Client @STV
+1. Rework the Selector system
+    1. to have titles, help, notes, links, and more @SDV
+    1. to also have various data sources
+    1. dropdown for numbers etc.
+1. Clean up ancient documentation which is probably invalid, but still seen by many :(

 ## Post LTS

-1. Improve WYSIWYG
-    1. Ability to do more configuration on WYSIWYG
-        1. ability to override toolbar buttons
-        1. ability to set various easy-to-set configuration
-        1. Possibly ability to preset various configurations globally or at site-level and use in other places

 1. Apps / App Maintenance: publish other new apps
     1. New timeline